Saniwa: History and species

 A complete and articulated skeleton of S. ensidens was described from the Green River Formation of Wyoming in 2007.
 It preserves soft tissues like scales, cartilage between bones and in the sternum, and even the trachea.
 The individual is thought to have been a juvenile.

 Classification

 Since its first description, Saniwa has been recognized as a close relative of living monitor lizards in the genus Varanus.
 It is a member of the family Varanidae.
 Saniwa ensidens is often placed as the sister taxon of Varanus in phylogenetic analyses, meaning it is more closely related to Varanus than any other varanid.
 Below is a cladogram from Conrad et al. (2008) that shows a sister-group relationship between Saniwa ensidens and Varanus:

+Below is a cladogram from Dong et al. 2022.